 If you are a journalist in need of information not found on this site, please contact Media Relations or call 919.361.3124.

 This section of the site is intended to help you best serve your audience.
-We appreciate your feedback to ensure that this section best addresses your questions and issues about sexually transmitted infections.
+We appreciate your feedback to ensure that this section best addresses your questions and issues about sexual health and sexually transmitted infections.

 ASHA Media Relations